ka1amita/cheatsheets/Docker.md

   > An image is basically a diff.
 * What is a parent image and how can I decide on the right one?
   > A parent image is the image that your image is based on.
 It refers to the contents of the FROM directive in the Dockerfile.
-  > search on Docker Hub, ...
+  > search on Docker Store / Docker Hub, as well as Docker Trusted Registries that you might run in your own environmen.
 * How can I copy files to an image?
   > `COPY` keyword in Dockerfile, ...
 * How can I run commands during the building process?